 |Technical Writer, University Graduate||Seattle, WA, USA||BA/BS degree or experience|

-Google takes pride in offering some of the most intuitive, user-friendly, beautiful products on the market.
-With a background in design, you could land a coveted spot on their team.
+Google takes pride in offering some of the most intuitive, user-friendly, and beautiful products on the market.
+With a background in design, you could land a coveted spot on its team.

 |Industrial Designer, Hardware||Mountain View, CA, USA||BA/BS in Industrial Design or experience|

 |UX Engineer, Design (Web)||Mountain View, CA, USA||BA/BS in Computer Science, HCI, Design, or experience|

 |Senior Interaction Designer||Mountain View, CA, USA||BA/BS in Design, Human-Computer Interaction, Computer Science or experience|

 |Interaction Designer, Enterprise Design||Munich, Germany||BA/BS in Design, Human-Computer Interaction, Computer Science or experience|